-Meeting of Sudanese leader, Netanyahu stirs debate in Sudan
+Meeting between Sudan leader, Netanyahu debated in Sudan

 “We agreed to begin cooperation that will lead to normalization of relations between the two countries,” Netanyahu said.

+Later on Tuesday, Burhan said he met with Netanyahu “as part of his responsibility … to preserve and maintain Sudan’s national security, and to achieve the higher interests of the Sudanese people,” according to a statement released by the sovereign council.

+He said Sudan still backs the Palestinians to have their independent state.

-Palestinian official Saeb Erekat called the Uganda meeting a “stab in the back of the Palestinian nation and a deviation from the Arab consensus.”
+Palestinian diplomat Saeb Erekat called the Uganda meeting a “stab in the back of the Palestinian nation and a deviation from the Arab consensus.”

 For Israel, there are several upsides beyond the optics of establishing relations with another Arab League country and burnishing its diplomatic credentials.
 Israel expects to be granted approval to fly over Sudanese airspace, which would greatly shorten flight times to South America, and also hopes it can repatriate the more than 8,000 Sudanese asylum seekers in Israel.

 U.S. Secretary of State Mike Pompeo welcomed the Burhan-Netanyahu meeting and “thanked the Sudanese leader for his leadership in normalizing ties with Israel,” according to the State Department.

-In a phone call a day earlier, Pompeo had invited Burhan to visit the U.S. later in the year.
-The State Department said Pompeo and Burhan “underscored their shared desire to improve Sudan’s active participation in the region and international communities and their commitment to work towards a stronger, healthier U.S.-Sudan bilateral relationship.”
+In a phone call a day earlier, Pompeo invited Burhan to visit the U.S. later in the year.

-On social media, some Sudanese denounced the meeting, accusing Burhan of trying to get on the Trump administration’s good side through Israel.
-Others applauded, arguing that it was good for Sudan’s future.
+On social media, some Sudanese denounced the Sudan-Israel meeting, accusing Burhan of trying to get on the Trump administration’s good side through Israel.
+Others applauded, arguing it was good for Sudan’s future.

-“Our interest is above everything and Sudan first,” tweeted Mubarak Ardol, former spokesman of a rebel faction of Sudan People’s Liberation Movement-North that was part of the pro-democracy movement that led to al-Bashir’s ouster.

-Prominent activist Amjed Farid said Burhan had no mandate from the people of Sudan to offer Netanyahu a “promise of that” which is not his to give.
+Prominent activist Amjed Farid said Burhan had no mandate from the people of Sudan to offer Netanyahu anything.

+The pro-democracy movement, known as the Forces for the Declaration of Freedom and Change, released a statement following meetings with Burhan and the Cabinet.

+The FDFC said it was not aware or consulted on the meeting between Burhan and Netanyahu beforehand, and that a change in Sudan’s position on Israel is the Sudanese people’s decision.

+“We do not know the details (of the meeting),” he said.
+“But, on principle, to deal with the current Israeli prime minister is (crossing) a red line,” he said.

+The Sudanese Communist Party, which is part of the pro-democracy movement, also denounced the meeting, as “treason” against the Palestinians.

-Information Minister Faisal Mohamed Saleh, who also serves as the government spokesman, said the Cabinet learned of the meeting through the media and was not consulted beforehand.
-“We will wait for clarifications after” Burhan returns home from Uganda, Saleh said.
+Information Minister Faisal Mohamed Saleh, the government’s spokesman, said the Cabinet learned of the meeting through the media and was not consulted beforehand.
+“We will wait for clarifications after” Burhan returns home from Uganda, he said.

-A senior Sudanese military official said the meeting was orchestrated by the United Arab Emirates and aimed at helping remove Sudan’s terror listing, which dates back to the 1990s, when Sudan briefly hosted Osama bin Laden and other wanted militants.

-The official, speaking on condition of anonymity because he was not authorized to talk to the media, said Burhan agreed to meet Netanyahu because officials thought it would help “accelerate” the process of being removed from the terror list.
-He said only a “small circle” of top officials in Sudan, as well as Saudi Arabia and Egypt, knew about the meeting.

 Sudan hosted the Arab League summit after the 1967 war that became famous for establishing the “three no’s”: No to peace with Israel, no to recognition of Israel and no to negotiations with Israel.